 So, you know, I think the criminal division officials also wanted to make sure that the criminal national security parts of the FBI were talking or communicating.

-Now, in spite of all of that, well, then they end up putting forward this dossier using that information, not listening to Bruce Orr's admonition, never confirming or corroborating or verifying, and they used it as the bulk of information a spy on the Trump campaign through an associate by the name of Carter Page.
+Now, in spite of all of that, well, then they end up putting forward this dossier using that information, not listening to Bruce Orr's admonition, never confirming or corroborating or verifying, and they used it as the bulk of information to spy on the Trump campaign through an associate by the name of Carter Page.

-Now, we also learned from the great reporting of John Solomon that Robert Muller, when he was the FBI director, now the head of the special counsel, that he was actually once hauled before the nation's secret intelligence court, the FISA court,
+Now, we also learned from the great reporting of John Solomon that Robert Mueller, when he was the FBI director, now the head of the special counsel, that he was actually once hauled before the nation's secret intelligence court, the FISA court, and he was asked to address a large number of instances in which the FBI withheld exculpatory evidence.

-and he was asked to address a large number of instances in which the FBI uh withheld exculpatory evidence, in other words, cheated or held back sensitive surveillance warrants or applying for them with information that was not complete that they knew that was not complete.
+In other words, cheated or held back sensitive surveillance warrants or applying for them with information that was not complete, that they knew that was not complete.

 Some 75 instances were told this happened.